soyunparrrk/Unflattering-Dataset/README.md

 ![Initial Captioning](https://github.com/soyunparrrk/Unflattering-Dataset/blob/69a351375a049c8436da981b51ade9a54429ce34/media/Initial%20Captionin.png)

 * (4) will generate a caption & text file for every image, which stores the caption.
 You can alter this manually, by going into the text file, and changing the caption.

+### (1-5) Curate your tags

+* In section (5),  Change 'global_activation_tag' to something unique to your dataset.
+You can also write things that you want to normalise into the 'remove_tags' field.

 Once this has been setup, you can close the colab notebook.
 Next, you will need to train the model using another colab notebook.

 ![File Structure for Images   Captions](https://github.com/soyunparrrk/Unflattering-Dataset/blob/69a351375a049c8436da981b51ade9a54429ce34/media/File%20Structure%20for%20Images%20%26%20Captions.png)